Coneriys/apache4/docs/content/routing/services/index.md

 ---
-title: "Traefik Services Documentation"
+title: "apache4 Services Documentation"
-description: "Learn how to configure routing and load balancing in Traefik Proxy to reach Services, which handle incoming requests.
+description: "Learn how to configure routing and load balancing in apache4 Proxy to reach Services, which handle incoming requests.
 Read the technical documentation."
 ---

 # Services